emmabostian/fem-design-systems/docs/foundations-of-design-systems.md

 #### Browser Compatibility

-Do the technologies we use work across all supported browsers or must we employ polyfills?
+Do the technologies we use work across all supported browsers or must we include polyfills?

 ## Common Mistakes